About me

 News

 - June.
-2025: I am invited as a TPC for ACM SIGMETRICS 2026!
+2025: I am invited as a TPC for ACM SIGMETRICS 2026 and ACM e-Energy 2026!

 - Dec.
 2024: We are excited to co-organize the 3rd Annual Workshop on Learning-Augmented Algorithms: Theory and Applications at ACM SIGMETRICS 2025.
 The workshop will take place at Stony Brook University, New York, USA.
 For more details, visit the official workshop website.